1aroslavik/CityWithoutMemory/README.md

 4. Run the game
 ---
-##Year of Development
+## Year of Development
 2025

-##Author's Role
+## Author's Role

--Script and storytelling
+- Script and storytelling

--Implementing choice logic in Ren’Py
+- Implementing choice logic in Ren’Py

--Working with visual scenes, sound, and pacing
+- Working with visual scenes, sound, and pacing
+---

--Character and Interface Design
+- Character and Interface Design

 @nasturra